jazzband/djangorestframework-simplejwt/README.rst

   is independent from the django project secret key.
 This will make changing the secret key used for tokens easier in the event that it is compromised or a token exists which must be immediately invalidated.

+TOKEN_BACKEND
+  Specifies a dot path to a class which implements a set of low-level token operations used by Simple JWT.
+For more information, see the "Customization" section below.